elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

     suppress gen_id 119 ,sig_id 31

 These all went into the **/usr/local/snort/etc/rules/local.rules** file.
-I also disabled the DNP3 pre-processer (I was getting the following messages **dnp3: DNP3 Link-Layer Frame was dropped**), since I wasn&#8217;t part of such a network.
+I also disabled the DNP3 pre-processer (I was getting the following messages **dnp3: DNP3 Link-Layer Frame was dropped**), since I wasn't part of such a network.
 This is done by commenting out the following under the **/usr/local/snort/etc/snort.conf** file:

     #preprocessor dnp3: ports { 20000 } \
     #   memcap 262144 \